-The electron displacement in an organic molecule may take place in the presence of an appropriate attacking reagent.
-This kind of electron displacements leads to polarization of the bond.
-Some of the effects are electromeric effect and hyperconjugation, which are explained below:
+Electron displacement in an organic molecule may take place due to the presence of an appropriate attacking reagent.
+This kind of electron displacement leads to polarization of the bond.
+Some effects that feature electron displacement are the electromeric effect and hyperconjugation, a brief explanation of which is provided below:

 The electromeric effect is a temporary effect, mainly experienced in the presence of an attacking reagent in the vicinity of an organic compound having multiple bonds(a double or triple bond).
 In this effect, the complete transfer of a shared pair of π-electrons to one of the atoms joined by multiple bonds on the demand of an attacking reagent takes place.
 The effect ceases as soon as the attacking reagent is removed from the domain of the reaction.
 The electromeric effect is mainly categorized into two categories.

 The positive electromeric effect is defined as the transfer of π−electrons of the multiple bonds to the atom with which the reagent gets attached.

 Negative Electromeric Effect (–E effect):

 The positive electromeric effect is defined as the transfer of π−electrons of the multiple bonds to the atom with which the reagent does not get attached.

 Hyperconjugation effect is a permanent effect in which localization of σ electrons of C-H bond of an alkyl group directly attached to an atom of the unsaturated system or to an atom with an unshared p orbital takes place.

 From the above figure, we observe that one of the three C-H bonds of the methyl group can align in the plane of the empty p orbital and the electrons constituting the C-H bond in a plane with this p orbital can then be delocalized into the empty p orbital.